 |"Messiah - Refreshed" at Carnegie Hall|

 Growing up in New York, "Messiah" was a part of Christmas, usually at Carnegie Hall.
 My mother would take me and my brother and sometimes one of our friends.
-She got box seats - a special experience with a vestibule to hang coats and red velvet chairs.
+She got box seats - a special experience with red velvet chairs and a vestibule to hang coats.

 Since I tend toward anxiety, I always worried about whether anyone would stand during the Hallelujah Chorus.
 Would I be the only one?
 If no one else stood, should I sit down quickly?